Ruth Coker Burks: Public recognition

 Burks's story was initially publicized in a January 2015 cover story written by David Koon for the Arkansas Times, an Arkansas alternative weekly newspaper.
 The story gradually went viral, receiving a further boost in 2016 (Note: NBC News states that the story was published in Out in December 2016.
 However, it was at least made available digitally no later than May 19, 2016.) when Koon's profile was reprinted in Out magazine.
 She has since been profiled by a large number of media outlets.

 In August 2016, Burks was honored at New York City's Pride Week by the charity Broadway Sings for Pride.
 She has spoken at Washington State University and Gonzaga University on her experiences.
 In 2017, Rose McGowan wrote and directed an unauthorized short film, Ruth, inspired by Burks' work.

 Memoir and film

 Burks' memoir, All the Young Men, co-authored with Kevin Carr O'Leary, was published in 2020, by Grove Press.
-The book received positive reviews, including being named as Book of the Day by The Guardian in January 2021.
+The book was named as Book of the Day by The Guardian in January 2021.
 An adaptation of Burks' life, entitled The Book of Ruth and starring Ruth Wilson as Burks, was announced in 2020.